 Step 7: Select Finish.

-Note* The data set (Test 1) will appear in the right panel.
+Note* The data set (Test 1) will be displayed in the right panel.

-Step 8: Double-click the data set and check if the DataCollector01 appears.
+Step 8: Double-click the data set and verify if the 'DataCollector01' appears.

 Step 9: Double-click on the DateCollector01 and select Add.